Antarctica Trips & Tours

 A voyage to Antarctica will take you to the end of the world, where few have ever trodden before.
 It's a journey through the turbulent Drake Passage.
 It's spotting seals, penguins, and other abundant wildlife on the South Shetland Islands.
 And it's landing on the Antarctic Peninsula.

-Departing from the tip of South America, our Antarctic cruises are guided by an expert expedition team made up of naturalists and other dedicated staff, making sure you get the most from your once-in-a-lifetime trip.
-And leaving you to enjoy the wonders of the continent.
+Departing from the tip of South America, your Antarctica package will be guided by an expert expedition team made up of naturalists and other dedicated staff.
+They will make sure you get the most from your once-in-a-lifetime trip.
+Leaving you to enjoy the wonders of the continent.

 Browse our selection of Antarctica cruises, departing from the southern Argentinian city of Ushuaia.
 These Antartica tours take in the remote highlights and wildlife of the Antarctic Peninsula, King George Island, and the South Shetland Islands, plus much more!